What Are the Warning Signs of Diabetes?

-In addition to this, your kidneys have to work harder to eliminate the excess sugar, causing you to lose weight in the process (as well as causing kidney failure).
+In addition to this, your kidneys have to work harder to eliminate the excess sugar.
+As a result, you will lose weight, and will be in danger of kidney failure.

-You already know that drinking water is fundamental for your body and that, under certain circumstances (when it’s hot or when you exercise, for example), your body “asks you” for more fluids.
+You already know that drinking water is fundamental for your body.
+Under certain circumstances (when it’s hot or when you exercise, for example), your body “asks you” for more fluids.

-Pay attention, however, if you find you’re thirsty all the time even though you drink plenty of water.
+Pay attention, however.
+If you find you’re thirsty all the time even though you’re drinking plenty of water.

 The urge to urinate constantly

 Because of the fact that your body needs more and more water, you’ll find that you need to go to the bathroom more often.